 Keep in mind you don’t have to be buried in a “green cemetery” just because you choose to save money on the process and forego a fancy casket or vault.
 Many cemeteries will allow cost-saving variations of a green burial.
 Choosing to be placed in a green cemetery only assures you will be surrounded by folks who were like-minded back on the day.

-Just recently a distant relative passed away and had left instructions to bury him at a minimal cost.
-The immediate family discussed the matter and made some compromises they could live with in the days to come.
+Just recently, a distant relative passed away and had left instructions to bury him at a minimal cost.
+The immediate family discussed the matter and made some compromises they could live with during the days that followed.
 The cemetery required a vault but not necessarily a casket.
-Instead he was prepared for viewing in a casket rented from the funeral home.
-Once the service was over his body was wrapped in a family heirloom blanket, placed in a body bag and put in the vault.
+Instead, he was prepared for viewing in a casket rented from the funeral home.
+Once the service was over, his body was wrapped in a family heirloom blanket, placed in a body bag, and put in the vault.

 When you get right down to it, nature is the ultimate recycler.
 Choosing a green burial, or green aspects in a burial, only enhances the job nature does already… and can also ease the financial burden for loved ones.